Tianbiao-Yang/MetSpace/README.md

 AI-Driven Reconstruction of the Human Bile Acid Sub-Metabolome.

-This project provides tools for training a GPT-2 based model to generate and evaluate SMILES strings, which are representations of chemical molecules.
+This project provides tools for training a transformer-based model (GPT-2) to generate and evaluate SMILES strings, which are representations of chemical molecules.
 It includes scripts for data preprocessing, model training, fine-tuning, and scoring SMILES strings based on their likelihood under the trained model.

 ## 1. Project Overview
 -------------------